peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  Converts a 64-bit signed integer to an arbitrary-precision rational number.
 * `static ERational FromSingle​(float flt)`<br>
  Converts a 32-bit binary floating-point number to a rational number.
+* `static ERational FromSingleBits​(int value)`<br>
+ Creates a binary rational number from a 32-bit floating-point number encoded in the IEEE 754 binary32 format.
 * `static ERational FromString​(java.lang.String str)`<br>
  Creates a rational number from a text string that represents a number.
 * `static ERational FromString​(java.lang.String str,